+I can confirm that colleagues s impacted by this change have been consulted

+I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report

+(20)

+Signature: Date: 27/01/2020

-I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department
+I confirm that this change does a present or planned for by the dep not require additional resources beyond the scope of those already

-Signature:

-Date: 3rd February 2020
+Signature: Date: 3 rd February 2020

-Approval Committee and Date: CSP Chair's action 2020 02 26 Change approved with effect from: 01 September 2020 Resulting new version number: 1.1
+Approval Committee and Date: CSP Chair's action 2020 02 26

+Change approved with effect 01 September 2020

+from: 1 1

+Resulting new version number: 1.1

 Current version number: 0

-Outline Change Details: new programme
+Outline Change Details: new progra mme

 Material Alteration: n/a

-Rationale: New programme
+Rationale: new programme

-Change requested by: Sienna Taylor
+Change requested by: Sienna Ta ylor

-I can confirm that student represent atives have been consulted about this change
+\ I can confirm that student repre esentatives have been consulted about this change

-I can confirm that colleagues imp acted by this change have been consulted
+L I can confirm that colleagues s impacted by this change have been consulted

-□ \ I have retained evidence of these of consultations, which will be summarized within the Programme
+I have retained evidence of the ese consultations, which will be summarized within the Programme

 Enhancement Report

-Signature: S. Taylar.
-Date: 23/06/2019
+S. Taylor.
+Date: 22/06/2010

-Name of Head of Department: Jane Williams
+Signature: Name of Head of Department: Jane Date: 23/06/2019

-I confirm that this change does not require additional resources beyond the scope of those already
+present or planned for by the dep not require additional resources beyond the scope of those already

-present or planned for by the department

 Signature: Jane Williams Date : 20.06.19

 Approval Committee and Date: CVC 2019 11 06

 Change approved with effect from: 1 September 2020

 Resulting new version number: 1.0